Tixl (TXL) Trading Up 15.6% Over Last 7 Days

 According to CryptoCompare, “Tixl is a non-profit FinTech company based in Hamburg, Germany.
 Tixl is the company behind the “Autobahn Network” project, a next-generation payment network.
 MTXLT (later TXL) is a token issued by Tixl, and the flagship asset of the Autobahn Network, which can be transferred with zero fees.
 The Autobahn Network allows Bitcoin, and other digital assets, to be transferred quickly and privately with low transaction fees. “

-It is usually not currently possible to buy alternative cryptocurrencies such as Tixl directly using US dollars.
-Investors seeking to acquire Tixl should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Tixl using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Tixl directly using U.S. dollars.
+Investors seeking to acquire Tixl should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Tixl using one of the aforementioned exchanges.

 Receive News & Updates for Tixl Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Tixl and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.